310mc/https-310mc.github.io-tl/source/_posts/supervillain/prologue.md

 Injuries can occur even in pro-wrestling, where a script is always prepared.
 It’s the same when rehearsing and acting for tokusatsu shows.
 After all, even if it’s a play, you’re still fighting with your actual body.

 You did nothing wrong, Nagumo.
+{% endbubble %}

+{% bubble Chiaki awkward %}
 Rather, and I say this again, I’m sorry I couldn’t foresee the accident to avoid it in time.
 {% endbubble %}

-{% bubble Tetora sad2 %}
+{% bubble Tetora sad4 %}
 Why—… are you apologizing…

 That was obviously all my fault.
 I’m the *only* one who made a mistake here.
 Actually… not just this, but everythin’ else, too.

 The reason Ryuseitai got into this unnatural state—

 Is all ’cuz I was weak, isn’t it?
-It’s all on me.
+Everything single thing’s all on me.
 {% endbubble %}

 {% bubble Chiaki serious %}